moby/moby/docs/man/docker-run.1.md

 can override the working directory by using the **-w** option.

 # EXAMPLES

+## Running container in Read-Only mode

+If you want to secure a container in such a way that the container content can not be modified you can use the --read-only switch.
+You probably will need to mount tmpfs directories in /run and maybe /tmp so the applications have space to write temporary data.

+    # docker run -v --read-only -v tmpfs:/run -v tmpfs:/tmp -i -t fedora /bin/bash

 ## Exposing log messages from the container to the host's log